scastillo/not-youtube-dl/README.txt

                                      playlist or the command line) if an error occurs
     --dump-user-agent                display the current browser identification
-    --user-agent UA                  specify a custom user agent --referer REF                    specify a custom referer, use if the video access is restricted to one domain
-    --add-header FIELD:VALUE         specify a custom HTTP header and its value, separated by a colon ':'.
-You can use this option multiple times
     --list-extractors                List all supported extractors and the URLs they would handle
     --extractor-descriptions         Output descriptions of all supported